Skip to main content

 • Built-in caching: repeated reads can be served from cache instead of the database.

-• Custom caching caution: add extra caching only when you can prove it helps and you understand invalidation implications.
+• Custom caching caution: add extra caching only when you can prove it helps and you understand the invalidation implications.

 Optimizing queries

-• Large sets: “load everything then filter” becomes expensive fast.
+• Large sets: "load everything then filter" becomes expensive fast.
+For large or unbounded sets, move filtering upstream or use a search service.

-Lazy loading vs. eager loading
+Lazy loading vs eager loading

 4. Reporting limitations of core CMS APIs